Contextual Inverse Optimization: Offline and Online Learning: Introduction

 \section{Introduction}

-The two classical frameworks for studying decision-making with learning are offline learning, where a decision-maker has access to a data set of contexts, actions, and respective payoffs, and online learning, where a decision-maker in each period is given a context, chooses an action and receives feedback in the form of a payoff.
+The two classical frameworks for studying decision-making with learning are the offline setting, in which a decision-maker has access to a data set of contexts, actions, and respective payoffs, and the online setting, in which a decision-maker in each period is given a context, chooses an action and receives feedback in the form of a payoff.
 Crucially, both of these frameworks assume the decision-maker observes payoffs.
 However, there are important settings in which a machine learning algorithm might not have access to the payoff from a decision, but it does have access after-the-fact to the decision an expert would have taken in that situation.

 Learning problems of this form arise in a variety of settings.
 Consider a medical machine learning system trying to learn to emulate a doctor's approach to treating a disease.
 The machine learning system can observe the patient covariates (demographic information, medical history, blood work, etc.) and needs to issue a treatment recommendation for a junior doctor to follow.
 A senior doctor (an expert) is not available immediately, but is able to review the treatment decision after-the-fact and input what his or her decision would have been instead.
 That is, we have access to what an optimal solution would have been to the problem we faced.
 However, we might never receive feedback on whether a treatment worked, as patients might not inform the medical practice what the outcome of the treatment was, or the feedback might be significantly delayed in time.
-A similar scenario occurs if we are trying to build a system to predict a user's preferences.
+A similar scenario occurs if we are trying to build a system to predict users' preferences.
 Most often, we can observe what the user actually did after-the-fact, but we cannot observe the payoff to the user of a particular decision.
 The same is true of some machine learning systems that are designed to learn how to operate an autonomous system.
 We might be able to learn by observing what a human driver (the expert) would have done, but we might not have any payoff feedback.
-To formalize this class of problems, we consider a general contextual optimization problem with both offline and an online data.
+To formalize this class of problems, we consider a general contextual optimization problem with both offline and online data.